|

 to focus on a "microregion" (a small town or village, and its nearby hamlets); we also broadened the

-evolved into the Commons Community.
+evolved into the Commons Community platform.

 local Carpool options, creating a hyperlocal online infrastructure for self-organization by